snapfast/snapfast/README.md

 - I'm currently working at @google
-- Really eager to expand my work - available for collaboration for development teams or startups.
+- Available for collaboration for development teams or startups or open source.

 <!--